 You will also have to add jquery and Popper.js externally for some of the bootstrap components to work properly.
-Now your bootstrap set to be used.
+Now your bootstrap is set is to be used.

 <!-- jQuery first, then Popper.js, then Bootstrap JS --> <script src="https://code.jquery.com/jquery-3.5.1.slim.min.js"></script> <script src="https://email@example.com/dist/umd/popper.min.js"></script> <script src="./bootstrap/js/bootstrap.min.js"></script>

-Before using bootstrap you need to be aware of some important global style and settings used by bootstrap.
+Before using bootstrap you need to be aware of some important global styles and settings used by bootstrap.